yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 Change the basic settings of your forked repository.

 1. Click the "Settings" tab on the page of the forked repository.
-2. Find the "GitHub Pages" section in the left-hand menu.
+2. From the left menu, click "Code and automation" → "Pages (GitHub Pages)".
-3. Select "GitHub Actions" as the source (to use the deployment workflow).
+3. In the "Source" section, select "GitHub Actions" (to use the deployment workflow).

 > **Note**: If there is no deployment workflow, you will set it up in a later step.

 ### 1. Grant write permissions to GitHub Actions
 First, set permissions to allow the deployment workflow to write to the gh-pages branch:

-1. Click the "Settings" tab on your repository page
+1. Click the "Settings" tab on the page of the forked repository (same as ##2.1).
 2. From the left menu, click "Actions" → "General"
 3. Scroll to the "Workflow permissions" section
 4. Select the "Read and write permissions" option